pvnlubenia/ACORNS-Octave-/README.txt

      1. It is assumed that the CRN has a positive equilibrium.
      2. It is also assumed that the CRN has power law kinetics.
-     3. The CRN should have at least 2 species and 2 reactions (to form a SF-pair).
+     3. The CRN should have at least 2 species and 2 reactions (to form an SF-pair).
      4. Notes 2 and 3 imply that we assume the CRN is a power law kinetic system of SF-type.